-CJY 33-10 Exhibit "A" Conditions Tuba City Regional Health Care Corporation (TCRHCC) - - The Health Care Self-Governance Tribal Organization must TCRHCC adheres to the requirements of P.L.
-93-638 by: qualify as a participant under the Indian Self-Determination Act (P.L.
-93-638, as amended) by: A. Completion of the legal and budgetary planning and negotiation of a full Compact of Self-Governance and annual funding agreement: the current A. completing, to the satisfaction of the Navajo Nation Council, multi-year funding agreement covers 2013-2018. includes: (1) legal and buildnetary research and B. TCRHCC is a 501 (C.)(3) non-profit Tribal Health Care Organization pursuant to the Indian Self-Determination Act (P.1., 93-638, as amended) (2) internal and tribal government planning and enacted by the Navajo Nation Council on July 21, 2010 through Resolution organizational preparation relating to the administration of health care programs.
-CJY 33-10; compliance with "Exhibit A" was reaffirmed by Legislation #HEHSC CMY-014-12 on May 23, 2012.
-B. requesting participation in Title V, Self-Governance, by resolution by the governing body of the Navajo Nation; and C. TCRHCC has maintained annual audits through REDW in accordance with generally accepted accounting principles ("GAAP").
-Annual Financial C. demonstrating financial stability and financial management Audits are submitted to our oversignt committee; the Health, Education and Human Service Committee (HEHSC) of the Navajo Nation Council, capability for the 3 fiscal years immediately preceding the the Navajo Nation President and Vice President and the Executive Director of the Navajo Department of Health at the annual report to HEHSC which is normally scheduled October through December.
-TAB 1 Attachments: Multi-year Funding Agreement 2013-2018 Audit Report: 2017, 2016, 2015.
-Department of Health and Human Services Office of Audit Services 7 The Health Care Self-Governance Tribal Organization shall maintain its eligibility for third party payments under the TCRHCC maintains accreditation with The Joint Commission and compliance with the Centers for Medicare and Medicaid Service (CMS) in
+Tuba City Regional Health Care Corporation (TCRHCC) TCRHCC adheres to the requirements of P.L.
+93-638 by: A. Completion of the legal and budgetary planning and negotiation of a full Compact of Self-Governance and annual funding agreement; the current multi-year funding agreement covers 2013-2018.
+B. TCRHCC is a 501 (C)(3) non-profit Tribal Health Care Organization pursuant to the Indian Self-Determination Act (P.L.
+93-638, as amended) enacted by the Navajo Nation Council on July 21, 2010 through Resolution CJY 33-10; compliance with "Exhibit A" was reaffirmed by Legislation #HEHSC CMY-014-12 on May 23, 2012.
+C. TCRHCC has maintained annual audits through REDW in accordance with generally accepted accounting principles ("GAAP").
+Annual Financial Audits are submitted to our oversight committee; the Health, Education and Human Service Committee (HEHSC) of the Navajo Nation Council, the Navajo Nation President and Vice President and the Executive Director of the Navajo Department of Health at the annual report to HEHSC which is normally scheduled October through December.
+TAB 1 Attachments: Navajo Nation Council Resolution CJY-33-10 Multi-year Funding Agreement 2013-2018 Audit Report; 2017, 2016, 2015 Department of Health and Human Services Office of Audit Services letter from May 18, 2018 ICRHCC maintains accreditation with The Joint Commission and compliance with the Centers for Medicare and Medicaid Service (CMS) in to ensure that the health care needs of all Navajo Citizens are fully met.
+CJY 33-10 Exhibit "A" Conditions The Health Care Self-Governance Tribal Organization must qualify as a participant under the Indian Self-Determination Act (P.L.
+93-638, as amended) by: A. completing, to the satisfaction of the Navajo Nation Council, a planning phase as described under the Act and which includes: (1) legal and budgetary research; and (2) internal and tribal government planning and organizational preparation relating to the administration of health care programs.
+B. requesting participation in Title V, Self-Governance, by resolution by the governing body of the Navajo Nation; and C. demonstrating financial stability and financial management capability for the 3 fiscal years immediately preceding the application for Title V, Self-Governance.
+The Hood March Carl The Health Care Self-Governance I ribal Organization shall maintain its elicibility for third party payments under the